HoCooler/ZhiHuDaily/README.md

 3.4 pull up and drag down to refresh or load more
 3.5 pull up and drag down in the news detail;

-4. The 3rd party in the project:
+4.The 3rd party in the project:
 CocoaPod : the 3rd party managerment of the project AFnetworking ：the web request
 Masonry ：Autolayout